 The Environmental Protection Agency is not directly involved in dealing with the disposal of biohazardous material.
 In other words, the EPA does not establish standards relating to what needs to be done to eliminate biohazardous materials.

 What the EPA does have province over is the discharge of hazardous materials into the environment.
 As a result of this legal charge to the agency, the EPA is involved in regulating the manner in which residue is or is not discharged into the environment as a result of the process utilized to dispose of biohazardous materials.

-Upon until fairly recently, the primary means through which biohazardous material was disposed was incineration.
+Upon until fairly recently, the primary means through which biohazardous material was disposed of was incineration.
 Indeed, prior to 1997, 90 percent of all biohazardous waste was incinerated.
-In 1997, the EPA first promulgated what are known as the Hospital Medical Waste Incinerator standards.
+In 1997, the EPA first promulgated what is known as the Hospital Medical Waste Incinerator standards.
 With the implementation of these standards, a shift from incineration as the primary means of disposing of biohazardous waste has occurred.

 Alternatives to Incineration of Biohazardous Waste

 There are a number of other technologies that are used to dispose of biohazardous waste.
 These include:

 In recent years, autoclaving has become a more widely used means of disposing of biohazardous material.
 Understanding its growing use, understanding the basics of autoclaving in relation to the disposal of biohazardous materials can be helpful.

 An autoclave is a specializes type of equipment that delivers steam generated heat, under pressure.
 This is delivered in a sealed chamber.
 The process of delivering steam heat in this fashion is called autoclaving.
 The end result of the process is to decontaminate or sterilize whatever has been placed into an autoclave.
 This includes biohazardous materials.